NirajPudasaini/Embedded_Sentry_System/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE).
-You are free to modify and distribute the code as per the terms of
+This project is licensed under the MIT License.
+You are free to modify and distribute the code as per the terms of the MIT License.

+MIT License

+Copyright (c) 2023 [Niraj Pudasaini]